Your Essential Itinerary for 2 Days in London

 Need to know how to spend 2 days in London?
 There is an innumerable amount of wonderful things to see so you can easily fill up your London itinerary!
 Such as getting some Globe Theatre tickets, visiting the Shard, doing a Tower of London tour, or heading over to Neal’s Yard in Covent Garden for a bite.
 One of the really wonderful things about London I find is that there’s always some little gem just around the corner if you’re willing to look.
+There are even some amazing free things to do in London!
 Let me be your London tour guide!
 I understand you’re short on time, so here are a few sites you could hit while you spend 2 days in London.
 I’ll even make some recommendations if you only have 1 day in London!

 At the time I went, the YHA hostel I was staying at actually had a group going to the visit The Shard.
 So if you’re a solo female traveler like myself, you may want to look into buying your tickets for The Shard thru your hostel.
 It would be a great way to meet people as this London tour guide likely can’t come with you…in person I mean.
 Feel free to give me a shout on social though!

 Buckingham Palace boasts 775 rooms, including 188 bedrooms for the staff alone!
 There are also 78 bathrooms!
 No wonder it’s fit for a Queen and a must on your London itinerary!
 Of the three times I’ve visited London, the Queen was always in residence so I wasn’t able to go inside of Buckingham Palace.
 Still, maybe you’re luckier than I!
 10 weeks each summer (July 20 – September 29, 2019) the magnificent State Rooms are open to visitors.
 If you aren’t visiting during those times, no worries!
 You can still see the outside as well as the Changing of the Guard.